kvchen/flickflow/README.md

 ## Description

 FlickFlow is an incompressible fluid simulation written in OpenGL, with bindings to the Leap motion SDK for additional interactivity.
 A high-level overview of how our simulation works is detailed in our [class presentation](https://docs.google.com/presentation/d/1Ha1kNUi-22188_0rZ7o7jt-xS9Eb8eh20hNoLjJnnEQ/edit?usp=sharing).
+A higher-resolution and higher-framerate [WebM video is also available here](https://fat.gfycat.com/CoordinatedCloudyCheetah.webm).

 ![](https://cloud.githubusercontent.com/assets/4731228/15039261/6f7eba3e-1260-11e6-87ec-3ed430fe0429.gif)